AdaCore/learn/courses/intro-to-spark/book/01_Overview.rst

        end Store;
     end Q;

-Here everything is fine.
-We have managed to retain the use of the access type while having most of our code in the SPARK subset, so that GNATprove will be able to analyze it.
+And now everything is fine: we've managed to retain the use of the access type while having most of our code in the SPARK subset so GNATprove is able to analyze it.

 Example #10
 ~~~~~~~~~~~

-We now consider two functions searching for the value 0 inside an array
+Our final example is a package with two functions to search for the value 0
-``A``.
-The first one raises an exception if 0 is not found in ``A`` while the
+inside an array ``A``.
+The first raises an exception if 0 isn't found in
-other simply returns 0 in that case.
+``A`` while the other simply returns 0 in that case.

 .. code:: ada